Skip to main content

 Why It's Done

-• Confirm suspected GCA
+• Support or confirm suspected GCA

 • Guide long-term treatment decisions

-• Provide definitive diagnosis for records
+• Provide tissue evidence for records

 • Important because GCA treatment is lengthy